ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 In our study five classes are considered: $\{ q = (u,d), b, c, s, g\}$; for each class $10^6$ events were considered, and a $train/test$ split fraction of $9/1$ was used.

+All the namespaces used are defined and developed inside the folder `analyzers`.
 ### Stage1 : `analysis_constituents_stage1_cluster.py`
 As said, in this stage basically the initial edm4hep files are read and the interesting features are computed.
 Furthermore, in our version, the clustering is done explicitly.
 In the initial tree each entry corresponds to an event.
 * runs with the support of analyzers, in particular we developed JetConstituentsUtils and ReconstructedParticle2Track Let's go through the code.
-* explicit clustering.
+1. explicit clustering.
 The clustering is done explicitly by the following lines:
 ```
             #===== CLUSTERING